XKNX/xknx/docs/home_assistant.md

 Configuration:
 --------------

-The configuration for the manually checked out version works the same as described within [Home Assistant KNX documentation](https://home-assistant.io/components/#search/knx) with the difference that the component is called `xknx` instead of `knx` (which is be the HASS default KNX integration name).
+The configuration for the manually checked out version works the same as described within [Home Assistant KNX documentation](https://home-assistant.io/integrations/#search/knx) with the difference that the integration and platform is called `xknx` instead of `knx` (which is the HA default KNX integration and platform name).

-### Platform:

 ```yaml
 xknx: